Follow

 Marvel

-Publisher of iconic characters and teams such as Spider-Man, the Avengers, the X-Men, Iron Man, the Hulk, Thor, Captain America, Daredevil, and the Fantastic Four.
-One of the "big two" comic publishers along with DC Comics.
+Formerly known by names including "Atlas" and "Timely", Marvel Entertainment is the publisher of comic books featuring iconic characters and teams such as the Fantastic Four, Spider-Man, the Avengers, the X-Men, Iron Man, the Hulk, Thor, Captain America and Daredevil.
+Currently owned by the Walt Disney Company, Marvel is one of the "Big Two" comic publishers along with DC Comics.

 Marvel Comics doesn't care about you, just your money.